 04 of 06

 The Bennington Museum in Bennington, Vermont, has undergone a makeover, and so, too, has its annual holiday festival.
 The Festival of Trees was replaced in 2015 by The Festival: Reimagining Grandma Moses.
 Each piece is up for bid during the festival, which runs November 25 through December 30.
 Looking for inspired gifts?
 Be sure to shop in the Bennington Museum Store.Continue to 5 of 6 below.

 05 of 06

 06 of 06

-When the tinsel starts clogging the vacuum, the recycle bin is overloaded with wrapping paper and the drying balsam needles are sticking to your socks, it is time to explore your New Year's Eve options.
+When the tinsel starts clogging the vacuum, the recycle bin is overloaded with wrapping paper, and the drying balsam needles are sticking to your socks, it is time to explore your New Year's Eve options.
 Vermont has plenty to offer.
 Popular, family-friendly First Night events can be found in Burlington and Saint Johnsbury.
-Ski areas like Jay Peak host big parties.
+Ski areas like Jay Peak host big parties as well.